We have so much information about freshwater fishing on our website. Go to the following sections to learn more.

 Flats fishing is known as a type of saltwater fishing where you fish a very large area of shallow water.
 We’re talking about water that is 1 to 4 feet deep.
 Most people fish the flats from a skiff boat because these boats allow anglers to get into very shallow water (known as skinny water).
 Once you get onto the flats and the big motor is turned off, you have to decide how you want to proceed.
 While many anglers prefer to use a push pole to move the boat around the flats, there are plenty of anglers that use their trolling motor and some fishermen even get out and wade the flats.
 Either way you choose to proceed, fishing the flats can be a very fun and productive way to target a variety of saltwater fish such as redfish, bonefish, sea trout, tarpon, permit, snook, sharks and more.

-Kayak Fishing is growing in popularity, although it is still just a small niche in the overall sport of fishing.
+Kayak fishing is growing in popularity, although it is still just a small niche in the overall sport of fishing.
 Fishing from a kayak is a lot of fun for anglers that enjoy getting away from the crowds.
 Most kayak fishermen use their kayak to fish saltwater marshes, shallow bays and inlets.
 They are great for fishing shallow water and you usually won’t find any other boats in the areas that you find kayak fishermen.
-Some of the popular fish that kayak saltwater anglers target are redfish, flounder, sea trout, black drum, striped bass and snook.
+Some of the popular fish that anglers target from the kayak in saltwater are redfish, flounder, sea trout, black drum, striped bass and snook.